MicrosoftDocs/windows-dev-docs/hub/apps/develop/title-bar.md

     }
     else
     {
-        // Title bar customization using these APIs is currently
+        // In the case that title bar customization is not supported, hide the custom title bar
-        // supported only on Windows 11.
-In other cases, hide
-        // the custom title bar element.
+        // element.
         AppTitleBar.Visibility = Visibility.Collapsed;
     }
 }